 Performing the Manual Calibration Procedure (Seven Flash sequence).
 Refer to: GX420t/GX430t User Guide: Manual Calibration.

 This applies to the GK888t when using applications where the use of ribbon is required.
 This is referred to as Thermal Transfer printing where an inked ribbon is used to produce the image on the label.

-Print quality is a product of proper printer setup and use of compatible media for the application.
-The four impacting factors to consider are:
+Print quality is a product of proper printer setup and the use of compatible media for the application.
+The 4 impacting factors to consider are:

 There are no printhead pressure adjustments on the G-Series printer.
 Assure the printhead properly latches and the platen is not worn as these are the impacting items when printhead pressure may be an issue.

 The printer is capable of printing at multiple print speeds.
 The speed selection takes the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
 If your application requires the highest print speeds available be sure your media supplier has recommended the correct media for your application.

 Print Darkness (also may be referred to as Density or Burn Temperature) is a user-adjustable setting.
 Avoid overheating the ribbon as it can melt if set too high.
 Vary the darkness to produce the best print quality.

 A Zebra compatible driver must be installed before connecting the printer.

 USB Details.
 Read more at USB Communication.

 A straight-through cable is required for connection to a PC.
 This is the same as the EPL 2844 printer.
 All serial communications parameters must be matched on the printer and host.GC420t User Guide: Connecting your Printer to a Computer.